| | |

 Looping rope - hanging gutter planters

 You can put a piece of tape on the end to make the threading easier.
-Repeat the threading up and through the bottom hold and through the side hole on the next two gutter sections.
+Repeat the threading up and through the bottom hole and through the side hole on the next two gutter sections.

 Measure 12" of slack and tie a knot between the second and third sections.
 You will have a knot underneath each gutter on each side.